martiiv/cloudproject/README.md

 The ***FillingStations***-endpoint focuses on returning filling stations based on the start and end location.
 The user is able to enter their destination to the Position API, which then sends their longitude and latitude to the FillingStations-API.
-From there the client is able to get a detailed description about filling stations near you during your trip from .
+From there the client is able to get a detailed description about filling stations near you during your trip.
 ### Request
 Main request method:
 ```